Reproductive & Gynaecological

 A brighter future for glaucoma diagnosis and treatment

-Once, new innovations in glaucoma treatment were thin on the ground.
-Now a number of breakthroughs are beginning to emerge that point to a more positive future for patients.
+A number of breakthroughs are beginning to emerge that point to a more positive future for glaucoma patients.

 Could you have glaucoma?